Large Volume Parenteral (LVP) Market Size and Share

 - September 2025: Sanjivani Parenteral Limited began commercial production of intravenous fluids at its new Pune, India facility.

-- January 2025: Lakeside Holding subsidiary Hupan Pharmaceutical entered distribution agreements with Hubei Kelun to supply large-volume parenteral solutions across China.
+- January 2025: Lakeside Holding subsidiary Hupan Pharmaceutical signed distribution agreements with Hubei Kelun to supply large volumes of parenteral solutions across China.

 Global Large Volume Parenteral (LVP) Market Report Scope